 It was first launched in 2012 as a more exciting replacement for the Fox and was facelifted in 2016.
 It remains a popular choice among city car buyers due to its fun image and compact but practical size.
 It is now attracting a cult following through recent additions to the range, including the iconic GTI badge.
 If the idea of the up! appeals to you, read on to find out more.

-The most significant appeal of the up! is that it strikes the perfect balance between high quality and reliability, and sheer enjoyment.
+The most significant appeal of this used Volkswagen is that it strikes the perfect balance between high quality and reliability, and sheer enjoyment.
 One seems not come at the expense of the other, unlike many other city cars on the market today, which are either dull or impractical.
 Even seeing it parked up before driving it, the up! raises a greater smile than its sister cars, the Seat Mii and Skoda Citigo.

 While it would be unfair to expect the up! to be Tardis-like inside, its cabin is surprisingly roomy through being a dedicated four-seater and its wheels being pushed to the far corners.
 This also makes it feel like a go-kart to drive, with hilarious agility and poise.
 Its 1.0-litre engine will not set the world alight with performance (see the GTI if you want that), but it is revvy enough to feel nippy around town.
 Once it reaches motorway speeds, it is surprisingly well behaved and refined.
 There is enough boot space for some shopping, and the seats in most models will fold down if you need to transport something bigger.
 And its flat boot lid and small dimensions make it a doddle to park.